gvwilson/thirdbit/src/fiction/in-heck/index.md

 Maddy squinted to line her eye up with the lens properly, then gasped.
-In the distance she could see dozens of tall building connected by elevated walkways.
+In the distance she could see dozens of tall buildings connected by elevated walkways.
-Pipes and cables criss-crossed the scene, and in the center was a blocky gray building with an enormous dish antenna on its roof.
+Pipes and cables criss-crossed the scene, and in the center stood a blocky gray building with an enormous dish antenna on its roof.
 She was looking at Heck.

-And it was full of bots—more bots than Maddy could have imagined.
+And it was full of bots—more than Maddy could have imagined.
 Some were so big that they could have rolled over Crusher without noticing it.
 Others picked their way through the streets on thin stilt legs or buzzed from building to building beneath one, two, or half a dozen rotors.

 "What are they all doing?"
-she asked as Gumption took his turn.
+she asked Thoughtful as she stepped aside to give Gumption a turn.

 Thoughtful twitched her whiskers.
 "Keepin' busy.